 - Timeline functionality.
 All Pages are now "timelines"--meaning you have the large banner across the top and the timeline on the right side.
 You can add Milestones to your timeline, which highlight historical or important events.
 You can even highlight particular posts so that they stretch across the screen--giving them more visibility.

 - Posting as your Page.
 You can act as your Page--posting as it, sharing links from other people and Pages on it, and "liking" other Pages, which show up in an area on your Page, which is a good way to cross-promote throughout the College.

 - Admin roles.
-There are different levels of admin roles, so that if you have student workers, you can limit their access to only what's necessary.
+There are different levels of admin roles, which is helpful for student employees.

 - Page Insights.
 Facebook offers a great deal of statistical information for your Page and posts, like reach, virality and engagement.

 - "Like" button your web page.
-The Office of Communications can embed a "like" button on your department or office page for more visibility.
+The Office of Communications can embed a "like" button on your department or office page for more visibility, and add you to our Social Directory.
 Just ask us!

 A Twitter account is very easy to set up and maintain.
 You choose a user name, select a large background image and a smaller thumbnail, write a quick description, and you're ready to go.
 All posts must adhere to a 140-character limit, including links.
 Photographs also appear as links.
 You can shorten links and upload photos within Twitter or use outside services like bit.ly and goog.l for links and Instagram and Facebook for photos.